 Jung describes the regulating and compensatory function of dreams in terminology akin to the language of living systems theory.
 The psyche is a self-regulating system that maintains its equilibrium through the activity of dreaming.
 For Jung, the chief function of dreaming is psychological compensation, in that dreams correct and compensate the excesses of the ego’s waking standpoint.
 When the waking ego becomes too one-sided, or represses unconscious material, dreams emerge to highlight the imbalance and guide the individual towards wholeness and integration.
 For example, when a person becomes narcissistically over-inflated, dreams compensate by offering humbling self-portraits.
 When we are too impressed with our own goodness and moral righteousness, our dreams surface our darker impulses.
 So when Jung talks about the compensatory function of dreams, it’s a system’s attempt to establish better flow, better integration between the conscious and unconscious sides of the modern personality.

-While dreams seek to maintain a dynamic balance between conscious and unconscious sides of the psyche, for this function to be fully actualized, the waking self also needs to participate by consciously processing dream contents, in order for this balancing and integrating function to be realized.
+While dreams seek to maintain a dynamic balance between the conscious and unconscious, for this function to be fully actualized, the waking self also needs to participate by consciously processing dream contents, thereby allowing this balancing and integrating function to be realized.
 When engaging with a dream, we can ask: What conscious attitude does this dream compensate?
 By listening to our dreams, and learning the symbolic language that dreams speak, we bridge conscious and unconscious sides of our personality, resulting in greater internal coherence.
 Conversely, if we ignore significant dream messages, the dream symbolism and accompanying emotions tend to intensify, becoming more extreme, as the unconscious psyche escalates its efforts to gain our attention.

 Through the highly-articulated human nervous system, human bodies are exquisitely-refined instruments that can sensitize us to the embodiment of other life forms.
 According to Arnold Mindell, the body is replete with luminous signals and meaningful information waiting to be apprehended and unfolded (1985).
 Mindell maintains that the body communicates information through multiple channels, including bodily feelings, visual imagery, auditory voices, and kinesthetic movement.
 A profound reservoir of subtle sensation and subliminal perception is available through the body’s various modes of knowing, allowing us to refine our body awareness and responsiveness to life.